 \section{Haldane pseudopotential on spherical geometry}

-This section describes the expression for a general matrix element of a two-body scalar operator $V(r)$ on spherical geometry by projecting to the lowest Landau level ($n=0$) \cite{Sphere_LL_Haldane,Sphere_LL_Greiter}.
+This section describes the expression for a general matrix element of a two-body scalar potential $V(r)$ on spherical geometry by projecting onto the lowest Landau level ($n=0$) \cite{Sphere_LL_Haldane,Sphere_LL_Greiter}.
 The general second-quantization form of the Hamiltonian is,

 where $m$ is orbital momentum and $\sigma=\uparrow,\downarrow$ is pseudospin index.
 Here we just take the interaction with the same pseudospin $\sigma=\sigma'$ as an example.
 The matrix element is given by